phuocchubeo123/apsi-fyp/README.md

 - Read data from json files
 - A program to act as the sender
 - A program to act as the receiver

+# Currently updating
+## Allow hashing for smaller bit length
+Since bit length plays a big role in both the multiplicative depth and the number of multiplications, we want to do hashing.
+The original version of the protocol neglects hashing.

+## Allow more flexible bundle size
+The current bundle size supported is only the same as the number of bins.
+We want to support more settings for bundle size and support more experiments.
+I plan to divide the bundle sizes into two cases:
+- With a small bundle size (need more experiments to confirm, but most likely bundle size <= 4), we support a Branching Program data structure.
+- With a large bundle size, we do not need a tree anymore since most likely there is no duplicated note.

+# Future works
+## Labeled PSI